 Having a sewer line free of clogs and leaks is important to you as a homeowner, not only as a matter of convenience, but also as a matter of health and safety.
 Most parts of the Valley could be described as being urban and/or suburban areas.
 This means that homes and businesses are closely packed together.
-In these areas, it becomes feasible to construct a sewer system to handle the large amount of wastewater that is produced by the community.
+In these areas, it becomes feasible to construct a sewer system to handle a large amount of wastewater that is produced by the community.

 The purpose of the sewer system is three-fold: collection, transportation, and treatment.
 In an ideal situation, gravity is the only necessary force in collection and transportation of wastewater.
 The sewer lines that lead from the home to the sewer main below the street are angled downward.
 The sewer main is set up in the same way and extends into increasingly larger pipes until it ends up at the treatment plant, which is generally located in a low-lying area.